NoorahSmith/bitcoin-core/doc/build-openbsd.md

 pkg_add python py3-zmq  # Select the newest version of the python package if necessary.
 ```

-## Building Bitcoin Core
+## Building Smithcoin Core

 ### 1. Configuration

-There are many ways to configure Bitcoin Core, here are a few common examples:
+There are many ways to configure Smithcoin Core, here are a few common examples:

 ##### Descriptor Wallet and GUI:
 This enables descriptor wallet support and the GUI, assuming SQLite and Qt 6 are installed.